 What is baby-led weaning?

-Baby-led weaning is when parents give their children a range of small, finger sized foods, allowing babies to feed themselves from day one.
-This is opposed to hand feeding them spoon puréed or mashed foods.
+Baby-led weaning is when parents give their children a range of small, finger-sized foods, allowing babies to feed themselves from day one.
+This is opposed to handing feeding them spoon puréed or mashed foods.

 Nursery Manager, Sam said: “It may take lots of tries before your baby gets used to new foods, flavours and textures.
 Don’t worry, this is perfectly normal.
 Be patient and let them get used to it in their own time.”

 Baby weaning checklist

 It’s important you feel prepared to take on these next steps, so the process can go smoothly for both you and your baby.
 We’ve put together our top 10 checklists for baby weaning: